 Feeding Tips

-- The flesh of dragon fruit can be either bright purple (with black seeds) or white (with black seeds).
-If you have access to both colors, offer them to your baby as the differences in sweetness, juiciness, and color provide a variety of sensory experiences.
+- The flesh of dragon fruit can be bright purple or white (both have black seeds).
+If you have access to both colors, offer them to your baby.
+The differences in sweetness, juiciness, and color provide a variety of sensory experiences.

 Avocado